AlexandreCotorobai/IES_CountMeIn/README.md

 # IES_CountMeIn
 Group 5's project for IES.
-Count Me In, an automatic sensor service that controls the number of people inside a room.
+Count Me In, is an automatic sensor service that controls the number of people inside a room.

+## Introduction

 ## Members of the group